DonghaoWu/AWS/AWS-SAA/High-availability(part2).md

 ## `Section: Making Your Environment Highly Available - part2`

-### `Summary`: In this documentation, we learn using Notifications to Trigger AWS Lambda.
+### `Summary`: In this documentation, we learn using notifications to trigger AWS Lambda.

 ### `Check Dependencies:`